defenseunicorns/leapfrogai/website/content/en/docs/dev-with-lfai-guide/dev_guide.md

 This just scratches the surface of what you can create with the OpenAI SDK leveraging LeapfrogAI.
 This may be a simple example that doesn't necessarily require the added overhead of RAG, but when you need to search for information hidden in hundreds or thousands of documents, you may not be able to hand your LLM all the data at once, which is where RAG really comes in handy.

+As a reminder, the [OpenAI API Reference](https://platform.openai.com/docs/api-reference/introduction) has lots of information on using the OpenAI SDK, and much of it is compatible with LeapfrogAI!

 ## Questions/Feedback

 If you have any questions, feedback, or specific update requests on this development guide, please open an issue on the [LeapfrogAI Github Repository](https://github.com/defenseunicorns/leapfrogai).
+Additionally, if you have specific feature requests for the LeapfrogAI API (for example, certain endpoints that are not yet compatible with OpenAI), please create an issue in Github.